How to Pack Fragile Items for a Move

 Your Step-by-Step Guide to Packing Fragile Items

 Different fragile items need different techniques.
 Below, we’ve broken it down by type so you can tackle your packing like a pro.
+Our dedicated advice on packing mirrors safely walks you through the exact materials and wrapping order to prevent cracks.

 1. Glassware (Glasses, Stemware, etc.)